 It’s easy to get caught up in the labeling, and to blindly trust it.
 Sadly, if you’re living with food allergies or other dietary restrictions, that isn’t always the best idea.
 When you call companies, you’ll learn a LOT about how the food is grown, processed, packaged, etc. The phone calls may enlighten and/or upset you.

 Don’t have time for all those calls?
-RAISE Members have access to our top 8 free product list, the corn free product list, Gluten Free Allergy Friendly Product Guide, and our ongoing Costco Allergy Status file.
+RAISE Members have access to our top 8 free product list, the corn free product list, Gluten Free Allergy Friendly Product Guide, and an ongoing Costco Allergy Status file.
 I’ve made all the phone calls for you.

 If you’re gluten free and feeling great, there’s a good chance you’re making all the best food choices for yourself.
 If you’re gluten free and know that something still isn’t quite right, you may need to tweak your food choices, or see if there are any other undiagnosed issues going on.